 You might be able to find your way around a Spanish-speaking city while on vacation after a quick crash course in the classroom, but it won’t be enough to engage in fluid conversation, go for a job interview or even sing along to music without stumbling over the words.

-I decided to live abroad and get a job teaching English in a small institute in Venezuela.
+I decided to live abroad and get a job teaching English at a small institute in Venezuela.
 Too many people speak pretty good English in Caracas, so I made sure my position was completely isolated from any kind of English help, high up in the mountains.

 I remember crying a lot during the first six months, sometimes even fearing simple tasks, like buying a loaf of bread.

 “How can I manage to just walk into the shop, ask for some bread, hand over the money and get the hell out of there?”

 It was a stressful time not having anyone around me who could speak my language, but I knew it was the only way to really become fluent in Spanish.

-How to Learn Spanish by Yourself in 8 Simple Steps
+How to Learn Spanish by Yourself in 18 Simple Steps

-1. Spend an hour a day on grammar exercises from a textbook.
+1. Spend an hour a day on grammar exercises from a textbook

 I found a really simple grammar book and CD for beginners called “Hugo Spanish in 3 Months.”
 It’s full of short explanations and exercises.
 All the answers are in the back of the book, and it was an excellent source for picking up the basics: past, present and future tenses; prepositions; popular phrasal constructs and explanations related to plurals and gender.

 It’s also worth noting that I kept going back to this grammar book for reference well into my third year of living in Latin America.
 By that time I was really quite fluent, but little grammar doubts would pop up here and there when in conversation with friends.

-2. Read, underline, look up new words and read again.
+2. Read, underline, look up new words and read again

 Reading at home was, without a doubt, the single most useful activity I made time for in the early stages.
 I read anything I could get my hands on, but I loved reading novels by Paulo Coelho, translated from Portuguese to Spanish.

 We didn’t have a TV or the internet in our apartment in Venezuela and, having lived through it, I highly recommend getting rid of other distractions when learning a language.
 I read every evening and weekend for about eight months.

 So, I read and read and read and read.